Why it simply doesn’t work and what to use instead

 What is Mystery Shopping?

-First established in the early 1940s, mystery shopping has been around for a while.
+First established in the early 1940’s, mystery shopping has been around for a while.
 But just because it’s been in action for almost 70 years, doesn’t mean that it’s an effective method of data gathering or performance improvement.
 In fact, we argue, that at best, it is a high cost, low success training tool.
-Nowadays, there are much better ways.
+Nowadays, there are much better alternatives.

 The purpose of mystery shopping is to measure employee integrity and operating standards.
 Together these form, ‘Customer Experience’.